dmgbuild/dmgbuild/doc/index.rst

 What is this?
 =============

-``dmgbuild`` is a command line tool to create Mac OS X disk images (aka ``.dmg`` files).
-While it is possible to create disk images easily enough from the command line using the ``hdiutil`` program that ships with Mac OS X, there is no easy way to configure the appearance of the resulting disk image when the user opens it.
+``dmgbuild`` is a command line tool to create macOS disk images (aka ``.dmg`` files).
+While it is possible to create disk images easily enough from the command line using the ``hdiutil`` program that ships with macOS, there is no easy way to configure the appearance of the resulting disk image when the user opens it.
 Some people have used AppleScript to automate Finder to adjust the appearance, but since Finder saves its ``.DS_Store`` files asynchronously, it is hard